Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/examples/linked list.md

-Let's see how we can make use of Nessa's features to program a **Linked List**.
+Let's see how we can make use of Ryna's features to program a **Linked List**.
 This will guide you through all the design process and all the common pitfalls that you might face.

 ## What is a *Linked List*?